tabholt/detecting_edgeworth_cycles/README.md

 To train and test Random Forest models run the script `run_rf_model.py`
 - arg1 = region in {wa, nsw, de}

-Once the model has run, results will be printed to the terminal, and saved in a csv log file called `random_forest_model_log.csv`.
+Once the model has run, results will be printed to the terminal, and saved in a CSV log file called `random_forest_model_log.csv`.
 Running multiple times will append new lines onto this log file.

+**Advanced:** To save a model once it has been trained, set variable `save_model = True` in the parameters section of the python script.

 ### Running LSTM models
 To train and test LSTM models run the script `run_lstm_model.py`